garfix/nli-go/doc/remarks.md

+## 2017-02-14

+I want to keep database access as simple as possible.
+Only simple record retrieval.
+Laying complexity in database access leads to all sorts of complications.
+Think for instance of the inference rules that are applied.
+These should not become part of the sql query.

+The problem with this approach is of course that we don't use the optimization techniques of the database to make the query faster.
+So the engine is not as fast as it could be.
+To this I objection I reply that the main use of an NLI engine is about questions that involve relatively little data.
+Questions like "Give me 5 bank transfers from Belgian customers in the last three years" are simple not the best use case for an NLI, and SQL will still be needed.

+On the other hand, I will be adding optimization techniques to ensure that the nli queries are executed as efficient as possible (without rewriting the full query into an sql query).

 ## 2017-02-12

 I answered the first release-1 question.
 Yay!
 But I took a shortcut.
 I still have a problem for both processing and generating proper nouns.